Reports to: Healing Tree Manager

 Works regularly with highly confidential information.
 Must comply with confidentiality policies and procedures.
 Utmost discretion and integrity are required for the job.

 Regularly represents the Dempsey Center and interprets its policies and practices to all types of people within and outside the organization.
 Assumes responsibility for harmonious relationships.
-Treats everyone with dignity and respect.
+Treats everyone with dignity and respect. respect.

 Receives very general guidance based on broad objectives for the job.
 Work is carried out in collaboration with others while maintaining alignment with organizational directives and guidelines.
 Independent judgment is used to achieve assigned objectives.